 You don’t even need a recent copy of this book to get boys hooked.
-The illustrations and ability to flip around the book make it a sure fire way to get boys reading.
+The illustrations and the ability to flip around the book make it a sure-fire way to get boys reading.
 Try it.
 It’s never failed me!

 Ripley’s Believe it or Not

-Interest in Guiness Book of World Records winding down?
+Interest in Guinness Book of World Records winding down?
 Now’s the time to introduce Ripley’s Believe It or Not.

 101 Most Disgusting Things on the Planet series by Anna Claybourne

-The layout and narrowness of this book series contributes to this books appeal, I think.
-My son always buys a book from this series at the schoo book fair.
+The layout and narrowness of this book series contribute to this book’s appeal, I think.
+My son always buys a book from this series at the school book fair.
 It’s another book that you can flip around and read whatever page catches your eye which also makes it a great bedtime book when you don’t have a lot of time to read.